Typhoon Vamco batters the Philippines, leaving millions without power

 “I’m so exhausted,” a resident, Shirley Tapel, tearfully told local broadcaster ABS-CBN.
 “We clean up and prepare … then suddenly there’s a new storm.
 We have to pack up and move again.”

-ABS-CBN, a media giant with a regional network that reaches millions of viewers, was taken off free television this year in a move that journalists decried as politically motivated.
+ABS-CBN, a media giant with a regional network that reached millions of viewers, was taken off free television this year in a move that journalists decried as politically motivated.
 Analysts and government critics say its closure left a communication gap in the disaster-prone country.

 Casiano Monilla, assistant secretary of the Office of Civil Defense, said officials did not fall short of warning the public.
 In an online news conference Thursday, he maintained that the government was “not caught flat-footed,” but could not immediately provide figures for preemptive evacuations, nor answer questions about shortcomings in disaster preparedness.